tbreuss/http-factory/README.md

 ## Auto-discovering PSR-7 packages

-The auto-discovery mechanism assumes that you are using one (and only one) of the above PSR-7 packages in your code.
+The auto-discovery mechanism assumes that you are using one (and only one) of the above PSR-7 packages in your project.
-The first detected PSR-17 package will be used for all interface factory methods.
+The first detected PSR-17 package will then be used for all interface factory methods.

 ## Installation

-Composer is your friend.

-As a prerequisite one of the following PSR-7 packages must be installed.
+When starting a new project one of the following PSR-7 packages must be installed.

 ~~~
 $ composer require zendframework/zend-diactoros